josep-pujol/fsfd-tasking/README.md

 Consists on a "Tasks List" or "To-Do" application in which users can organize their tasks or to-dos.
 Users not only can create and update tasks but as well search, filter or sort tasks.

-The main functionality of the app is available for free, however users can get additional functionality by subscribing.
+Most of the functionality is available for free, however users can get additional features by subscribing.
-Subscribed users can create a To-Do list with a list of users of his/her choice.
+Subscribed users can create a To-Do list with a list of users of his/her choice, and collaborate online from their PC or mobile phone.

 A demo of the app can be viewed [HERE](https://fsfd-tasking.herokuapp.com/)